manojpramesh/solidity-cheatsheet/README.md

 Mappings can be seen as **hash tables** which are virtually initialized such that every possible key exists and is mapped to a value.

-**key** can be almost any type except for a mapping, a dynamically sized array, a contract, an enum and a struct. **value** can actually be any type, including mappings.
+**key** can be almost any type except for a mapping, a dynamically sized array, a contract, an enum, or a struct. **value** can actually be any type, including mappings.

 ## Control Structures